bebopjmm/starfinder-campaigns/dead-ehoes/Team/redacted.md

 ## Background

 Qe had always been a bit of a rebel and drawn to technology, dabbling on the edges of the hacker community.
 She and her brother started a small but promising start-up company that was crushed by a mega-corp when they wouldn't accept the ridiculous buyout offer.
 This caused her brother to commit suicide and pushed her fully into the criminal tech community, taking up the moniker Redacted.
-She caused a lot of embarrassment for the mega-corp and ended up with a serious bouny on her head, forcing her to flee to core systems to the Koschei Expanse.
+She caused a lot of embarrassment for the mega-corp and ended up with a sizable bounty on her head, forcing her to flee to core systems to the Koschei Expanse.
 There she hooked up with VENTURE CAPTAIN.

 ## Personality
 ### Traits

--
+- I always check the escape routes of every building I enter.
+- I make a game of speculating what people around me do for a living, and what secrets they are hiding.

 ### Ideals

-- people should be free to pursue their dreams

-### Driving Motivations

-- expose corruption in the mega-corporations
+- **Exposure**: The evils of the system must be exposed.
-- promote individual liberties hindered by the system
+- **Liberty**: Individual liberties must not be crushed by the system

 ### Flaws

-- serious trust issues
+- I egregiously underestimate the risks a job represents.

 ## Character Developmennt